-“Around a dozen tanks and other armoured vehicles attacked the Binnish and Sirmeen areas” of Idlib.
+The SCHR said around a dozen tanks and other armoured vehicles had attacked the Binnish and Sirmeen areas of Idlib.

 Asked why Binnish was stormed, a resident who had fled the town told Reuters: “The whole town has been joining in night rallies after Ramadan prayers.”

 The Local Co-ordination Committees said the town of Sirmeen was attacked from three sides, with troops carrying out house raids and arbitrary arrests.

 Tanks were also deployed in and around the city of Idlib, following big demonstrations there, the activists said.

 Up to five civilians were later also during raids on villages around the besieged city of Hama on Tuesday, local activists said.

 The Syrian Revolution Co-ordinating Union said five bodies had been taken to the Jwash hospital in the town of Tibet al-Imam north of Hama, including two girls from the same family, six-year old Afra Mahmoud al-Kannas and 11-year old Sana Ahmad al-Kannas.

 Al Jazeera could not independently verify the reports since most foreign journalists have been barred from entering Syria.